RyanKuc/P4/README.md

 ## Details
 * login required.
-* Site validates and uses proper/modern HTML structure.
-* CSS for bootstrap does not validate (as expected).
+(Use -email jill@harvard.edu -password "helloworld")
 * Validates all HTML form inputs.
 * links to all other CSCI E-15 assignments and their GitHub repos.